Acktarius/conceal-assistant/README.md

 ### Exploring feature :
 - [x] Creating a separated FrontEnd using Reactjs by @Ki-ll ?
 - [x] adding TLS/SSL option for miner
-- [/] assistance to upgrade node or miner
+- [x] assistance to upgrade node or miner

 ### Known Glitch
 - [ ] Gpu name doesn't show when launch as a service
 - [x] Some latency to load some pages, just a refresh page can solve it
-- [ ] automatic refresh doesn't work if using a Firewall
+- [ ] automatic refresh doesn't work if using a Firewall ?

 ### Solved Glitch
 - [x] at very very first boot (therefore only happens once) the page needs to be manually